IntelRealSense/realsense-ros/realsense2_camera/test/README.md

 ## Test using pytest
 The default folder for the test py files is realsense2_camera/test.
 Two test template files test_launch_template.py and test_integration_template.py are available in the same folder for reference.
 ### Add a new test
 To add a new test, the user can create a copy of the test_launch_template.py or test_integration_template.py and start from there.
 Please name the file in the format test_`testname`.py so that the CMake detects the file and add as a new test.
-Please be aware that, multiple tests can be added into one file, the test_integration_template.py itself has more than one test.i The marker `@pytest.mark.launch` is used to specify the test entry point.
+Please be aware that, multiple tests can be added into one file, the test_integration_template.py itself has more than one test.
+The marker `@pytest.mark.launch` is used to specify the test entry point.

 The test_launch_template.py uses the rs_launch.py to start the camera node, so this template can be used for testing the rs_launch.py together with the rs node.